matthesv/soundnode-sticky-player-for-laut-fm/readme.txt

 == Description ==

-**Laut.fm Sticky Player** adds a modern, customizable audio player that stays visible (“sticky”) while users scroll your site.
+**SoundNode Sticky Player for laut.fm** adds a modern, customizable audio player that stays visible (“sticky”) while users scroll your site.
 It’s built for **laut.fm** stations and designed to be simple to set up while still giving you plenty of visual control.

 **Perfect for:**
 * Radio stations on laut.fm